jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-No man was ever wise by chance.
+It is the quality of our work which will please God, not the quantity.
-- Seneca the Younger
+- Mahatma Gandhi

-Updated on: [5/3/2022]
+Updated on: [5/4/2022]
 <!-- #quoteEnd -->
 </pre>